Dcho-101/Dcho-101/README.md

-- 👋 Hi, I’m @Dcho-101
+- 👋 Hi, I’m Dibyendu Chowdhury
-- 👀 Interested in Data Science, Data Analyst, Technical Writing, Python and SQL Coding
+- 👀 Interested in Data Science, Data Analyst, Technical Writing, Python and SQL Coding, Tableau and PowerBI
-- 🌱 Continously learning Python, SQL, Tableau, Excel
+- 🌱 Continuously learning Python, SQL, Tableau, MS Excel, Tableau, PowerBI
 - 💞️ I’m looking to collaborate on ...
-- 📫 Reach me on Insta @Dcho1001 or mail me at- raichu170@gmail.com
+- 📫 Reach me on Insta @Dcho_101 or mail me at- raichu170@gmail.com

 <!---
 Dcho-101/Dcho-101 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.